tapjs/tapjs/README.md

 6. Objects with a `null` prototype maintain their null-prototyped-ness.
 7. `Domain` objects are stringified, but without their giant object graph, since that's often a performance issue.
-8. `Date` objects are given a non-default `!date` tag rather than the default YAML 1.1 `!timestamp`, so that they maintain their explicit date object nature through stringifying and re-parsing.
-9. The `prettyErrors` option is always enabled.